 Both couples continued to live at 61 Commonwealth during the 1889-1890 winter season.
 By the 1890-1891 winter season, the Kendalls had moved to 315 Dartmouth and the Bolleses had moved to Cohasset.

-On June 5, 1890, 59 Commonwealth was purchased from Sarah Lawrence by George Phineas Upham, a merchant and sales agent for several cotton mills.
-He and his wife, Sarah (Sprague) Upham, lived at 144 Beacon.
+On June 5, 1890, 61 Commonwealth was purchased from Sarah Lawrence by George Phineas Upham of 144 Beacon.
+He was a wholesale dry goods merchant and sales agent for several cotton mills.

-By the 1890-1891 winter season, 61 Commonwealth was the home of the Uphams’ son-in-law and daughter, Walter Cabot Baylies and his wife, Charlotte (Upham) Baylies.
-They previously had lived at 83 Beacon.
-They also maintained a home in Nahant and a second home, Kippanwoods, in Taunton.
+George Upham purchased 61 Commonwealth to be the home of his son-in-law and daughter, Walter Cabot Baylies and his wife, Charlotte (Upham) Baylies.
+They previously had lived at 83 Beacon and before that in New York City.
+They also maintained a home in Taunton.

-Walter Baylies was a cotton broker and wholesale dry goods merchant, and an investor in and director of numerous electric and gas utility companies, textile mills, banks, and railroads.
+Walter Baylies was vice president of the Edison Electric Illuminating Company until about 1895.
+In 1896, he became a partner in Amory, Browne & Co., wholesale dry goods merchants and cotton brokers.
+He also was an investor in and director of numerous electric and gas utility companies, textile mills, banks, and railroads.

 In April of 1903, the estate of George Upham purchased 5 Commonwealth to be the Baylies’s new Boston home.
-They continued to live at 61 Commonwealth through the 1903-1904 winter season while they had 5 Commonwealth completely rebuilt.
+They continued to live at 61 Commonwealth until April of 1904 while they had 5 Commonwealth completely rebuilt.

 In August of 1905, Gertrude Lawrence’s parents, Francis and Sarah (Austin) Rice, purchased and subsequently moved to 63 Commonwealth.